-This cookbook provides tips and techniques for Sitecore Administrators, Architects, and Developers working with presentation components.1
+This cookbook provides tips and techniques for CMS Administrators, Architects, and Developers working with Sitecore's presentation components.
+For more information about the topics described in this document, see the Presentation Component Reference manual.

 This document contains the following chapters: